 - The state’s assessment system is known as the Pennsylvania System of School Assessment (PSSA).
-Tests are required under the Chapter 4 Regulations of the State Board of Education and the federal No Child Left Behind (NCLB) Act.
-The tests are based on the Pennsylvania’s Academic Standards in Reading, Writing, Speaking and Listening, and Mathematics.
+Tests are required under the Chapter 4 Regulations of the State Board of Education and the federal Every Student Succeeds (ESSA) Act.
+The tests are based on the Pennsylvania’s Common Core Academic Standards in Reading, Writing, Speaking and Listening, and Mathematics.
 These assessments occur yearly for grades three through eight in the areas of ELA (English Language Arts) and mathematics.
 In grades four and eight, students are also required to participate in a PSSA for science.

 - Keystone Exams are end-of-course assessments in designated content areas.
 The Keystone Exams serve